Computers & E-Waste

 Goodwill will accept your electronics donations at any retail store or Attended Donation Center.
 We also regularly host e-Waste Drives in many Columbus communities.
-Residential donations of computers are processed through a partnership we have with Dell Reconnect.
-Visit Dell Reconnect for more information regarding this program.

 Commercial donations are processed through a network of R2 Certified vendors who recycle the various components we receive from our donors.

 Vendors with an R2 certification have been authorized by the Environmental Protection Agency to collect products and dispose of in a proper way to ensure that the intellectual privacy of computers is protected and that all non-working electronic devices are recycled in an environmentally friendly way.
 This keeps the devices out of landfills.
 The hard drives are stripped of their contents, making it impossible for your protected information to end up in the wrong hands.
 Prior to donating your laptop or computer, it is suggested that you strip your harddrive of any information as an added precaution.
 Goodwill Columbus and Dell are not responsible for any data remaining on the device.